- Location: Hawaii

-A dealer is defined as anyone who sells three or more vehicles in a year.
+A dealer is defined as anyone who sells 3 or more vehicles in a year.
 It doesn't matter if the vehicles being bartered are new or used; you'll need a license either way.

-Selling at least three vehicles a year via auction also requires the same type of license.
+Selling three 3 or more vehicles a year via auction also requires the same type of license.
 To obtain the license, you must tackle the following measures:

-- Complete a Motor Vehicle Dealer or Auction Application.
+- Complete a Application for License - Motor Vehicle Dealer or Auction.
 Luckily, things are made easy by the fact that most of the forms required for the board review are in this packet.
 If you have a handful of partners in this venture, they will each need to sign the document.
 Any glitch in the application (e.g. a section not filled out or illegible) can hold up the review process.

 - Get out the camera for a comprehensive photo shoot of the place you intend to sell the vehicles.
 This includes photographs of the main showroom, the facade of the building, any signs, and even the bathrooms.
 The more thorough the visual documentation, the better.

 - The board requests a Self-Inspection Report to be submitted.
 This is essentially a summary of the place of business in your own prose.
 Along with this report, you will need to present documents revealing the dimensions of the entire space, including the bathrooms and the outside perimeter.
 Once this form is in the hands of the board, they may authorize your establishment to begin business with the idea that a license will ultimately be issued.